Osakpolor23/conditionals_projects/README.md

 ***Input: 4 + 5 → Output: 9***

 ### **5. Deep.py**
-**Objective:** Responds to philosophical questions about life, the universe, and everything.
+**Objective:** Respond to philosophical questions about life, the universe, and everything.

 **Key Concepts:**